PyThaiNLP/nlpo3/rust_modules/src/NOTE_ON_STRING.md

 Hence; "fixed_bytes_str" which is transformed from a slice of valid UTF-8 bytes into a slice of 4-bytes length - padded left with 0.

-Consequently, regular expressions must be padded with \x00 for each unicode character to have 4 bytes
+Consequently, regular expressions must be padded with \x00 for each unicode character to have 4 bytes.

-Thai characters are 3-bytes length, so every thai char in regex is padded with \x00 one time.
+Thai characters are 3-bytes length, so every Thai char in regex is padded with \x00 one time.

 For "space" in regex, it is padded with \x00\x00\x00.